maasha/clac/README.md

 # CLAC

-A reverse-Polish notation calculater written in C#
+A reverse-Polish notation calculator written in C#